mirror/dd-wrt/src/router/krb5/doc/admin/realm_config.rst

 (e.g., you have a particularly large database, you have a lot of replicas, or you experience frequent network delays), you may wish to cut down on your propagation delay by performing the propagation in parallel.
-To do this, have the master KDC propagate the database to one set of replicas, and then have each of these replicas propagate the database to additional replicas.
+To do this, have the primary KDC propagate the database to one set of replicas, and then have each of these replicas propagate the database to additional replicas.